tobikli/ba-thesis/content/proposal/transparency_ai_tools.typ

 #import "/utils/todo.typ": TODO

-In preparing this proposal, I utilized Grammarly for grammar and style correction across all sections, ensuring clarity and coherence in my writing.
+In preparing this proposal, I used Grammarly to improve grammar and style, ensuring clarity and consistency throughout the text.

-Furthermore, I used ChatGPT to generate initial drafts of the structure and expand on ideas.
-I have critically reviewed all text created with these tools to ensure they are correct and fit the proposal context.
+I also used ChatGPT to assist in generating initial drafts and expanding ideas.
+All AI-generated content has been critically reviewed and revised by me to ensure accuracy and alignment with the proposal’s objectives.
 /*
 Categories of AI Usage:
   Grammar and Style Correction